It takes a lot of extraordinary people to make Waterloo Greenway an extraordinary park.

 Emily keeps us from going up Waller Creek without the proverbial paddle by making sure our beautiful home base at Symphony Square runs flawlessly.
-This native Austinite came to us from the SIMS Foundation, where she helped our city’s musicians and their families access mental health services.
-She was also instrumental in the formation of the Health Alliance for Austin Musicians.
-Emily previously worked in the sustainable agriculture movement for 10 years.
-She holds a degree in foreign affairs from the University of Virginia.
+This native Austinite came to us after working in the sustainable agriculture movement for over 10 years, most recently serving as president of the Texas Organic Farmers & Gardeners Association.
+She previously worked at the SIMS Foundation, where she was instrumental in the formation of the Health Alliance for Austin Musicians.
+Emily holds a degree in foreign affairs from the University of Virginia.

 The vast mountain of financial records and details that represent Waterloo Greenway’s progress are kept accurate and compliant by Sumner.
 She was formerly finance administrator for a nonprofit for seven years and held various financial analyst positions at Stratus Properties and Eastbridge Partners.
 She also underwrote acquisitions and built valuation models for real estate development at Hatfield Philips in Atlanta.
 Sumner holds a B.B.A in finance from Georgia State University.